scilus/fibernavigator/README.rst

 **Welcome new users**

-You can find a pre-build executable (windows) and all the latest tools here: https://github.com/chamberm/fibernavigator/releases.
+You can find a pre-built executable (windows) and all the latest tools here: https://github.com/chamberm/fibernavigator/releases.

 Acknowledgements
 -------------------------------------